How to Take Browser Screenshots in Laravel

 }

-Step 5 – Run Laravel App
+Step 5 – Run the Laravel App

 Execute the following command on temrinal to start laravel apps: